CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 # if you want.
 ```

-***The /lib directory should now look like this:***
+**_The /lib directory should now look like this:_**

 <img src="./repo-images/lib-example.png">

 <br/>

-3. **Run the Backend and forge scripts**

-Deploy the contracts, but for that you will need to:

-1. Fill up the [.env](./src/backend/.env.example) secret values with your own.
+3. **Prepare Wallet to use the contracts**

+To use the contracts you will need to have an account with funds in the following chains:

 2. Set your addrees value in the [Utils.sol](./src/backend/src/Utils.sol) file.
 It's very visible just enter the file.
 3. Fund your metamask wallet with funds:

    3.1.
 Native coin in in Fuji-Avalanche and Sepolia-Ethereum.
    3.2.
-Get LINK token for future usecases, not needed in deployment though.
+Get LINK token on both chains.

    - An [ETH-Faucet](https://sepoliafaucet.com/).
    - [LINK-Official-Faucet](https://faucets.chain.link/) that also provides AVL if connected to AVL chains like Fuji.